Bosnia and Herzegovina Entry Requirements

 Prohibited Items

-- Narcotics and drugs - zero tolerance policy with severe penalties
+- Narcotics and psychotropic substances, zero tolerance, heavy penalties

 Restricted Items